 A welding blanket is another very good product for the welder.
-The welding blanket feels like a normal blanket is actually fire resistant and will never catch fire.
+The welding blanket feels like a normal blanket and is actually fire-resistant and will never catch fire.

 This can be extremely useful when you are welding, and you might need to quickly cover something up.

 So now you have learned all the basics when it comes to welding on an exhaust pipe.

 We have talked about what you should do prior to beginning the work, all the work in the middle, and when you finished how you can clean the project up and make the exhaust aesthetically pleasing.